najibghadri/redux-dunk/README.md

 - getState always returns the latest state in the store
 - avoid never-ending loops (action->reducer->effect->action->..)

+## Api Reference

+Delay(ms, effect) - run effect after ms delay Sequence(…effects) - run effects in order waiting for promise to resolve. if one fails the effect fails Par(…effects) - same as dunk(state, …effects), starts running effects parallelly Catch(effect, failEffect) try to run effect if it fails run the failEffect NoOp() - effect that does nothing

 ## Testing
 ## Comparison with redux-loop